Sticktron/g0blin/README.md

 # g0blin

-A work-in-progress iOS 10.3.x jailbreak for 64-bit devices (A7 - A9)
+A work-in-progress iOS 10.3.x jailbreak for 64-bit iDevices (A7 - A9)

 Made from off the shelf parts and shared research, long live the jailbreak community!